noscosystems/watch-list/README.md

   bundle is currently looking for a new active maintainer.
 - [FOSCommentBundle](https://github.com/FriendsOfSymfony/FOSCommentBundle), adds support for a threaded comment system.
   It gets a mention because it could be useful in a future project, but just like the messaging bundle it is currently looking for an active maintainer.
+Alternatively, use external providers such as [Disqus](https://disqus.com/websites).
 - [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle), one of the best libraries for creating RESTful APIs in Symfony2.
 This bundle will be wasted if you don't know the importance of REST when building APIs though, therefore I suggest reading [Building APIs You Won't Hate](https://leanpub.com/build-apis-you-wont-hate) by [Phil